- CRM/SFA/MA

 Track and manage the status of negotiations.

 Negotiation management is a vital part of the sales process.
-It is the process of recording and effectively managing information such as the negotiation partner, sales representative, negotiation details, materials used, and outcomes.
+It is the process of recording and effectively managing information such as the negotiation partner, sales representative, negotiation content, materials used, and outcomes.
 This process allows you to track the progress of negotiations, share details, and analyze results.
 By organizing and visualizing this information, it contributes to the formulation and improvement of sales strategies.

 Manage the budget and performance of the sales department.